datopian/playbook/scqh/README.md

 What do the columns mean?

-* **What material is needed?** A literal description of what the output should be (e.g. a list, a 1-pager etc) or, more broadly, a definition of done for this item.
-For example, if the question were "Who are our competitors?" the "What material is needed" might say "A list of our competitors with brief description"
+* **What material is needed?** A literal description of what the output should be (e.g. a list, a 1-pager, etc.) or, more broadly, a definition of "done" for this item.
+For example, if the question were "*Who are our competitors?*", the "*What material is needed*" might say "*A list of our competitors with brief description*".
-* **Value**: an estimate of business value.
-We recommend 1-13 fibonnaci
+* **Value**: An estimate of business value.
+We recommend 1-13 Fibonacci.
-* **Status**: completion status 0-100%
+* **Status**: Completion status 0-100%.
-* **Owner**: who owns answering this
+* **Owner**: Who owns answering this.
-* **By when**: when this will be complete by
+* **By when**: When this will be completed by.
-* **Output**: the output(s) answering this question.
-Usually a link to outputs e.g. others docs, spreadsheets etc. If answer is short it can be written directly.
+* **Output**: The output(s) answering this question.
+Usually a link to outputs e.g. others docs, spreadsheets, etc. If the answer is short, it can be written directly.
-* **Notes / TODO**: self-explanatory.
+* **Notes / TODO**: Self-explanatory.
 This will often be used sparingly and detailed planning work on answering something will be in a separate project management system.

 Notes

-* Sheet is set up for  an issue tree of depth 3.
-If you have greater depth just add more columns to the left of the green line.
+* The sheet is set up for an issue tree of depth 3.
+If you have greater depth, just add more columns to the left of the green line.